What to do if you’re depressed?

 Poor social support systems, unhealthy environments and high levels of stress can also contribute in a significant way.

-Trauma and grief are also implicated as potential root causes; adverse life experiences, including Adverse Childhood Experiences (ACES), are more prone to depressive symptoms, says Monarch by SimplePractice therapist Alisa Kamis-Brinda, LCSW, LCADC, owner of Serenity Solutions, LLC.
+Trauma and grief are also implicated as potential root causes; adverse life experiences, including Adverse Childhood Experiences (ACES), are more prone to depressive symptoms, says Monarch therapist Alisa Kamis-Brinda, LCSW, LCADC, owner of Serenity Solutions, LLC.

 What’s depression doing in our bodies and brains?